02 In Clinic 1601X1601px

 £140.00

-Our Essential Health MOT+ tests for key markers for your blood health, heart health, kidney and liver function, metabolism and thyroid function.
+The Essential Health MOT+ blood test is a simple comprehensive health check designed to give you a clear, reliable overview of your current health.
+It tests for key markers for your blood health, heart health, kidney and liver function, metabolism and thyroid function.
 This helps you detect issues early and stay proactive about your wellbeing.

-Why Choose the Essential Health MOT?
+Why choose the Essential Health MOT+?

 Many common health conditions such as high cholesterol, diabetes and thyroid issues can develop silently, without obvious symptoms.